Ok, so part two, the meat of my trip!

 I forgot to tell y’all that the event was held at Nubian Hueman so you know I was hype!
 I also spent all my coins.
 Happily.

 As I mentioned, Lisa Marie dropped all her gems that fateful night in October.
 Like, everything resonated with me!
-She started the conversation by talking about the changes that autumn bring—not just cooler weather but shorter days and a change in the landscape.
+She started the conversation by talking about the changes autumn brings—not just cooler weather but shorter days and a change in the landscape.
 I’ve never been a fan of cold weather until Lisa Marie broke this all the way down.
 Being from L.A. you get kind of spoiled with pleasant temperatures almost year round.
 Even growing up in Vegas, summer seemed to span half the year!
 So, needless to say, cold weather is not my jam.
 BUT I can’t change the weather.
 Even if I moved back to the west coast, it’s not guaranteed that it’ll never rain (or snow!) in southern California.

 Lisa Marie’s suggestions?: prepare.
 Duh.
 Don’t wait around acting like winter might not come this year.
 Get your cold weather gear in order.
 If your wardrobe needs a refresh, go shopping.
 And don’t forget the cocoa, tea and soup ingredients.